alexta69/metube/README.md

 Once there, you can use the yt-dlp command freely.

+## Submitting feature requests

+MeTube development relies on code contributions by the community.
+The program as it currently stands fits my own use cases, and is therefore feature-complete as far as I'm concerned.
+If your use cases are different and require additional features, please feel free to submit PRs that implement those features.
+It's advisable to create an issue first to discuss the planned implementation, because in an effort to reduce bloat, some PRs may not be accepted.
+However, note that opening a feature request when you don't intend to implement the feature will rarely result in the request being fulfilled.

 ## Building and running locally

 Make sure you have node.js and Python 3.11 installed.